 - (k) To act between meetings of the Commission on routine matters requiring Commission approval.
 Subject to the provisions of Sub-section (n) of this Rule, any such action of the Director shall be reported to the Commission at its next meeting and unless approved by the Commission at such meeting, shall terminate. - (I) To make such investigations as may be necessary to enforce the provisions of the Civil Service Article and Rules and to determine the qualifications and suitability of applicants for employment in the Classified Service. - (m) To establish mandatory grievance procedures within each department to provide the means to resolve employee complaints and other personnel problems not appealable to the Director or the Commission under the Civil Service Article. - (n) To act between meetings on piecemeal Classification and Pay Plan matters requiring Commission approval.
-Any such action by the Director shall be reported to the Commission at the next public hearing called to consider Classification and Pay Plan matters and unless approved by the Commission following such hearing, shall terminate. - (o) To review and approve or disapprove proposed state contracts for personal services, prior to their effective date, between the State and any instrumentality thereof, or between the state and any person in order to insure such contract is being let for reasons of efficiency and economy and not as a pretext for discriminatory practices against classified employees. - (p) To develop and propose to the Commission uniform classification and pay plans and amendments thereto. - (q) To develop and propose to the Commission, rules and amendments thereto governing employment conditions for employees in the Classified Service. - (r) To require departments and agencies to establish and implement, in accordance with established policy, an affirmative action program to assure equal employment opportunity in the Classified Service of State government. - (s) To notify the State Police Civil Service Commission of any proposal which would affect the pay of jobs in the protective services concurrent with the issuance of the Civil Service Commission monthly agenda and supplemental agenda. - 3.2 Amended and re-enacted as Rule 3.1(k) effective March 15, 1966. - 3.3 Amended and re-enacted as Rule 3.1(I) effective March 15, 1966.
+Any such action by the Director shall be reported to the Commission at the next public hearing called to consider Classification and Pay Plan matters and unless approved by the Commission following such hearing, shall terminate. - (o) To review and approve or disapprove proposed state contracts for personal services, prior to their effective date, between the State and any instrumentality thereof, or between the state and any person in order to insure such contract is being let for reasons of efficiency and economy and not as a pretext for discriminatory practices against classified employees. - (p) To develop and propose to the Commission uniform classification and pay plans and amendments thereto. - (q) To develop and propose to the Commission, rules and amendments thereto governing employment conditions for employees in the Classified Service. - (r) To require departments and agencies to establish and implement, in accordance with established policy, an affirmative action program to assure equal employment opportunity in the Classified Service of State government. - (s) To notify the State Police Civil Service Commission of any proposal which would affect the pay of jobs in the protective services concurrent with the issuance of the Civil Service Commission monthly agenda and supplemental agenda. - (t) To periodically review the Civil Service Rules and make grammatical or spelling corrections; re-number rules as advisable; make gender references more inclusive; and update terminology between rules to maintain consistency.
+When the Director exercises this authority, a report detailing such changes shall be provided to the Commission for ratification at its next regularly scheduled meeting. - 3.2 Amended and re-enacted as Rule 3.1(k) effective March 15, 1966. - 3.3 Amended and re-enacted as Rule 3.1(I) effective March 15, 1966.